nik-neg/appetize/README.md

 # Getting started

 get your `API KEY` at `https://zipcodebase.com` and put your envrironment variables into the .env file

+with Docker: run `docker-compose build` in the root folder, where the docker compose file is, then run `docker-compose up`

+or follow these steps...

 run `npm i` in the server & client folder